itsDevo/thesis/updates.md

 ## 21.04
 Streak function is done!
 The code works correctly.
-(However it needs performance improvement) I need to focus on algorithms
+(However it needs performance improvement) #done!
+I need to focus on algorithms